-Once the total floor area has been calculated it Is recommended to add 10-15% to account cutting and wastage.
-This also depend on the tiles to be used and the way it is laid.
+Once the total floor area has been calculated it is recommended to add 10-15% to account cutting and wastage.
+This also depends on the tiles to be used and the way it is laid.
 Check the wastage ratio with the supplier or tiler.

 Mosaic: Mosaic tiles are distinguished from other kinds of tiles by their size, generally does not exceed 62mm x 62mm.
 Generally used as borders or features.